SuperOfficeDocs/superoffice-docs/docs/api/tutorials/minimal-csharp-app/system-user-service-console.md

 2. The query gets all customers who are marked as Active.
 For each active customer, the service exchanges that customer's system user token for a system user ticket.
 3. With the new ticket, the service established a tenant database context and then authenticates the system user using the system user ticket.

-Other than the console window, there is not GUI for this application.
+Other than the console window, there is no GUI for this application.
 The console window will display only those log messages that indicate the process steps.

 <!-- Referenced links -->
 [1]: ../../authentication/online/system-user/system-user-token.md